On a convex embedding of the Euler problem of two fixed centers: Introduction

 There exists a precisely one critical point $L=(l, 0,0,0)$, where

 The energy value $c_J := H(L) = -1 - 2\sqrt{\mu(1-\mu)}$ is referred to as the \textit{critical Jacobi energy}.
 In this article, we only consider energies less than this energy level, $c<c_J$.

 For $c<c_J$, the energy hypersurface $H^{-1}(c)$ consists of two bounded components, whose closures are neighborhoods of the Earth and the Moon.
-We abbreviate by $\Sigma_c^E$ and $\Sigma_c^M$ the Earth component and the Moon component, respectively.
-We denote by $\pi : T^* \R^2 \rightarrow \R^2 $ the projection along the fiber.
+We abbreviate by $\Sigma_c^E$ resp. $\Sigma_c^M$ the Earth component resp. the Moon componenty.
+Let $\pi : T^* \R^2 \rightarrow \R^2 $ be the projection along the fiber.
 Given an energy $c$, the \textit{Hill's region} is defined by

-which also comprises two bounded components: the Earth component $\mathcal{K}_c^E$ and the Moon component $\mathcal{K}^M_c$.
+which also consists of two bounded components: the Earth component $\mathcal{K}_c^E$ and the Moon component $\mathcal{K}^M_c$.
 By means of the equation (\ref{eq:Hamiltonian}), one can write the Hill's region as

 Since the Earth and the Moon are fixed, one can regard them as the foci of a set of ellipses and hyperbolas.
 To introduce the elliptic coordinates it is convenient to apply the translation $(q_1, q_2, p_1, p_2) \mapsto (q_1-1/2, q_2, p_1, p_2)$ so that $E=(-1/2, 0)$ and $M=(1/2,0)$.
-The doubly-covered elliptic coordinates $(\lambda, \nu) \in \R \times [0, 2\pi]$ are now defined by
+The doubly-covered elliptic coordinates $(\lambda, \nu) \in \R \times S^1[-\pi, \pi]$ are now defined by

 whose inverse is given by